JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

-  > i have imported sad and changed pass Sad to smily
+  > I have imported sad and changed pass Sad to smily

   ### 2.8.
 If It Walks Like a Duck…